jupiters1117/mico/README.rst

 ----

-**MICO**, Mutual Information and Conic Optimization for feature selection, is a Python package that implements a conic optimization based feature selection method with mutual information (MI) measure.
+**MICO**, Mutual Information and Conic Optimization for feature selection, is a Python package that implements a conic optimization based feature selection method with mutual information (MI) measure [1]_.
 The idea behind the approach is to use MI to measure the features’relevance and redundancy, and to formulate the feature selection problem as a pure-binary quadratic optimization problem, which can be heuristically solved by an efficient randomization algorithm via semidefinite programming [2]_.
 Optimization software Colin [6]_ is used for solving the underlying optimization problems.

 This package